AARP Hearing Center

 Affordability

 Higher education institutions should set tuition and fees to ensure affordability and expand educational opportunities for all.
-This includes establishing innovative programs to lower the cost of attendance.
+They should establish and expand innovative programs to lower the cost of attendance.
 Tuition and fees should be transparent.

 Investment and oversight